MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ### Best practice: Optimize ExpressRoute routing with BGP communities

 When you have multiple ExpressRoute circuits, you have more than one path to connect to Microsoft.
 As a result, suboptimal routing can happen and your traffic might take a longer path to reach Microsoft, and Microsoft to your network.
 The longer the network path,the higher the latency.
-Latency has direct impact on app performance and user experience.
+Latency has direct impact on application performance and user experience.

 **Example:**

 Let's review an example:

-- You have two offices in the US, one in Los Angeles and one in New York.
+- You have two offices in the US, one in Los Angeles and one in New York City.
 - Your offices are connected on a WAN, which can be either your own backbone network or your service provider's IP VPN.
 - You have two ExpressRoute circuits, one in `West US` and one in `East US`, that are also connected on the WAN.
 Obviously, you have two paths to connect to the Microsoft network.